Here are some questions that Adult Carers ask us …

 You do not have to live in the same house or even the same town as the person you care for.
 Much care can even be provided remotely for example by making phone calls on behalf of the person you care for or do shopping online for them.

-Who should I tell that I am an unpaid carer?
+Who should I tell my GP that I am an unpaid carer?